eroc123/obsidian-notes/Computer Science/10 - Data types and structures/Bubble sort.md

 DECLARE top : INTEGER
 upperBound ← 8
 lowerBound ← 0
-top ← upperBound  - ** top index is equivalent to upper bound** REPEAT
+top ← upperBound  - **top index is equivalent to upper bound** REPEAT
-	FOR index = lowerBound TO top - 1
-		Swap ← FALSE
+	FOR index <- lowerBound TO top - 1   **e.g. if there are 5 elements, it will do 4 comparisons that is why it is ** Swap ← FALSE
 		IF myList\[index] > myList\[index + 1]
 			THEN